Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Experiment

-The nano-resonator was pumped from the air-side by a continuous-wave laser at $725~\mathrm{nm}$ whose power was adjusted using a half-wave plate (HWP) and a Glan-Taylor prism.
+The nano-resonator was pumped from the air side by a continuous-wave laser at $725~\mathrm{nm}$ whose power was adjusted using a half-wave plate (HWP) and a Glan--Taylor prism.
 A second HWP adjusted the polarization along the LN optic axis.
-The pump beam was focused onto the CBG by lens L1 with a focal length of $11~\mathrm{mm}$, producing a focal spot of approximately $5~\mu\mathrm{m}$ at $\frac{1}{e^2}$ of the power.
-The emitted light was collimated by a second lens (L2) with a high numerical aperture (NA=0.7) and a focal length of $3.1~\mathrm{mm}$.
+The pump beam was focused onto the resonator by lens L1 with a focal length of $11~\mathrm{mm}$, producing a focal spot of approximately $5~\mu\mathrm{m}$ diameter at $\frac{1}{e^2}$ of the power, which covered the whole nanostructure.
+The emitted light was collimated by a second lens (L2) with NA=0.7 and a focal length of $3.1~\mathrm{mm}$.
 A cascade of long-pass spectral filters with cut-on wavelengths at 850~nm, 950~nm, 1100~nm, and 1300~nm suppressed the residual pump and isolated the SPDC emission.
-The filtered signal was coupled into a single-mode fiber (SMF-28) and divided into two paths using a 50:50 fiber beam splitter, each connected to a superconducting nanowire single-photon detector (SNSPD), where coincidence events were recorded with a time tagger.
-This experimental configuration, equivalent to the Hanbury Brown-Twiss detection scheme, was used to measure the pair coincidence rate.
+The filtered signal was coupled into a single-mode fiber (SMF-28) through lens L3 with focal length \(f_3 = 18.4~\mathrm{mm}\) and NA = 0.14 and divided into two paths using a 50:50 fiber beam splitter.
+In both paths, superconducting nanowire single-photon detectors (SNSPD) registered photons and sent their output pulses to a time tagger.
+This experimental configuration, equivalent to the Hanbury Brown--Twiss detection scheme, was used to measure the pair coincidence rate.
 Fig.~\ref{fig:ExpSetup}(c) shows the distribution of the delay between photon detection times by the two detectors, acquired with a pump power of $10~\mathrm{mW}$.
-The pronounced peak around the zero delay reveals photon pairs generated by the CBG resonator.
-The total rate of pair detection per pump power is $0.45$ Hz/mW, obtained by summing the counts around zero time delay and subtracting the accidentals counts, measured at large time delays.
+The pronounced peak around the zero delay reveals photon pairs generated by the resonator.
+The total rate of pair detection per pump power is $0.45$ Hz/mW, reported by summing the counts around zero time delay and subtracting the accidentals counts, measured at large time delays.
 The count rate exceeds the values obtained for other nano- and microresonators \cite{marino2019spontaneous,duong2022spontaneous,saerens2023background} by more than an order of magnitude.